Monday, January 31, 2011

 "People who do nothing more than wait for an opportunity won't be able to capitalize on one when it does appear." -John Maxwell

-I saw that quote on Facebook this morning and oh, the confirmation!
 I mean, on these wintry days Tom and I are home, like, all the time and yet we're trying to educate ourselves daily by way of the computer (mostly).
-Tom's latest goals are to learn more about the stock market and pay closer attention to groups like Motley Fool who've been offering him advice for years.
+Tom's latest goals are to learn more about the stock market and pay closer attention to groups like Motley Fool who's offered him advice for years.

 And then there's me just feet away over at my clunky old laptop trying to save and earn money.
-So that I won't have to go out and work in the big, bad world (heh) I'm printing out cents-off coupons like dollar bills and doing online surveys until I'm cross-eyed.
-Remember Opinion Outpost which I mentioned here?
-Well, I just sent for my third check--I've earned $64 from them so far, and so, ok, we're not talking untold fortunes here, but those $20 bills do come in handy.
+You know, so I won't have to go out and work in the big, bad world (heh).
+I'm printing out cents-off coupons and doing online surveys until I'm cross-eyed.

-On Tuesday I realized soup and bean dishes were appearing an awful lot for dinner lately so we finally drove to the supermarket where I saved $20 in coupons and $16 by purchasing sale items, not to mention the $3 from the refund offer I'll receive by buying a box of crackers.
+On Tuesday I realized soup and bean dishes were appearing an awful lot for dinner lately so we drove to the supermarket where I saved $20 in coupons and $16 by purchasing sale items, not to mention the $3 from the refund offer I'll receive by buying a box of crackers.

 Then on our way home Tom and I stopped at our own little Rite Aid and I paid $7.10 for what would have been $30 if I'd not used coupons and bought items on sale.